AN/APG-79

 The AN/APG-79 is an active electronically scanned array (AESA) radar developed for the F/A-18E/F Super Hornet and EA-18G Growler aircraft of the United States Navy.
+The radar replaces the legacy AN/APG-73 on the Super Hornet.
 AESA technology provides quick updates on multiple targets, and its solid-state antenna construction makes it more reliable and cost-effective than traditional radar systems.
 The radar has a range of up to 150 km tracking multiple targets simultaneously.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/APG-79" designation represents the 79th design of an Army-Navy airborne electronic device for radar fire-control equipment.
 The JETDS system also now is used to name all Department of Defense electronic systems.

 Milestones

 As of July 2008, Raytheon had delivered one hundred APG-79 sets to the US Navy, with a contract for 437 more.
 In an April 2011 press release, Raytheon announced they had delivered the 250th APG-79.

 In January 2013, the Director, Operational Test and Evaluation (DOT&E) disclosed poor reliability issues with the APG-79 radar during its initial operational testing as a result of software instability.